 The Children's Oncology Group (COG) is the world’s largest and most recognized pediatric cancer research collaborative.
 The COG includes more than 5,000 members who are located at more than 200 leading children's hospitals, university hospitals and cancer centers in North America, Australia, Switzerland and the Netherlands.
 Over the past five years, the COG has completed successful clinical trials that have advanced treatment outcomes in a number of important areas and have directly changed the clinical practice standards for some diseases.

-The BIT works with expert pathologists within the COG to digitize a variety of childhood cancers for research and educational purposes.
+BIT works with expert pathologists within the GOG, to digitize a variety of female pelvic malignancies.
+Currently the GOG and NRG utilize the Virtual Imaging for Pathology, Education and Research (VIPER) application for review of pathology cases.
 The BIT is also working on the development and testing of image analysis algorithms to assist pathologists with the identification and quantification of cancerous features in whole slide images.

 The Gynecologic Oncology Group (GOG) is a non-profit organization with the purpose of promoting excellence in the quality and integrity of clinical and basic scientific research in the field of gynecologic malignancies.
 The GOG is committed to maintaining the highest standards in clinical trials development, execution, analysis and distribution of results.
 Continuous evaluation of our processes is utilized in order to constantly improve the quality of patient care.